Olin College gets it right.

 - It is easy to judge who will get to the top in the first route, difficult to guess that for the latter

-- Through the journey those in the second route will mostly see difficulties and failures
+- Throughout the journey those in the second route will mostly see difficulties and failures.
+Those who succeed are those who do not give up.

 - Those who are team players will do better in the second path and lone nerds will do well in the first